-Join Judy Steiner-Williams for an in-depth discussion in this video Writing the introduction, part of Speech Writing.
+Join Judy Steiner-Williams for an in-depth discussion in this video Writing the introduction, part of Writing Speeches.

 - You're interested in your topic, you know how it's organized, and you know that you probably know more about the topic than anyone in your audience.
 But your audience won't automatically be interested in your speech just because you are.
 Your goal is to make the audience want to listen.
 So, first you have to get their attention.
 Next, they need to know what your thesis is.
 You have to help them understand how you organized your speech and how those main ideas connect.